j-mark-hou/j-mark-hou.github.io/_posts/2025-11-19-per-capita-gdp.markdown

 If skynet produces a bunch of nukes that then results in human extinction, the top stays nonzero (>0 nukes) but the bottom goes to 0 (0 humans) = infinity?

-So I've gone ahead & modified the graph from the FT article to more accurate reflect this point:
+So I've gone ahead & modified the graph from the FT article to more accurately reflect this point:

 ![linear]({{ "/assets/images/aigrowth_mod.jpg" | absolute_url }})